 - The standards chosen for the evaluation of copper and lead could have been higher and easier to meet, but more conservative values were chosen instead.
 The evaluations of copper and lead were based on the dissolved concentration standards for aquatic life protection that were translated to total concentrations based on agency-estimated differences between dissolved and total concentrations.
-Because dissolved concentrations are lower than total concentrations, the standards for total concentrations are higher than the standards for dissolved concentrations.
-However, the agency assumptions for the differences between the dissolved and total concentrations are smaller than the actual differences between the measured and dissolved concentrations observed in the Sacramento River. - The aluminum standard for aquatic life protection depends on pH and dissolved organic carbon (DOC).
-The Sacramento River water quality values for pH and DOC used to calculate the U.S. Environmental Protection Agency aluminum standard for aquatic life protection were based on the low end of values measured in the Sacramento River, resulting in lower, more stringent, standards (footnote 3 in Table 6-9 in Chapter 6). - The aluminum standard for aquatic life protection may overestimate risk to aquatic organisms because the measurements include forms of aluminum that are not biologically active (U.S. Environmental Protection Agency 2018:78,79; He and Ziemkiewicz 2016:570-571).
+Because dissolved concentrations are lower than total concentrations.
+However, the agency assumptions for the differences between the dissolved and total concentrations are smaller than the actual differences between the dissolved and total concentrations are smaller than the actual differences between the measured and dissolved concentrations observed in the Sacramento River. - The aluminum standard for aquatic life protection depends on pH and dissolved organic carbon (DOC).
+The Sacramento River water quality values for pH and DOC used to calculate the U.S. Environmental Protection Agency aluminum standard for aquatic life protection were based on the low end of values measured in the Sacramento River, resulting in lower, more stringent, standards (footnote c in the Chapter 6 table titled Metals Water Quality Standards).